 We make it easy for you to apply and enter here.

 Ready to take the next step toward a college education?

 Make lasting memories and grow in ways you never thought possible.

 Establishment of the Board of TrusteesThe Education of the Deaf Act, reauthorized in 1998 (P.L.105-244), spells out the composition requirements for the 21-member Board of Trustees to direct and control Gallaudet University:

-For the twenty-one Voting Trustees, the Bylaws stipulate that:
+For the 21 Voting Trustees, the bylaws stipulate that:

 "A majority of the Voting Trustees shall be deaf or hard of hearing; provided, however, that failure to maintain a majority who are deaf or hard of hearing shall not diminish the Board's authority to act on any matter which may come before it."